placelplacel/ossu-cs-notes/10-systematic-program-design/0-beginning-student-language.md

 ```

 ## Manipulating Images
 `rotate` is a primitive that does exactly what its name suggests.
-It evaluates to copy of an image, rotated by a given amount.
+It evaluates to a copy of the image that is fed into it, rotated by a given amount.

 ```lisp
 ; (rotate <amount> <image>)